360 DigiTech (NASDAQ:QFIN) Trading 6.2% Higher

-A number of brokerages have weighed in on QFIN.
-Citigroup cut their price objective on shares of 360 DigiTech from $35.15 to $26.78 in a report on Monday, March 14th.
-Zacks Investment Research cut shares of 360 DigiTech from a “buy” rating to a “hold” rating in a report on Thursday, January 20th.
-One research analyst has rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Buy” and an average target price of $35.70.
+QFIN has been the topic of several research reports.
+Zacks Investment Research cut 360 DigiTech from a “buy” rating to a “hold” rating in a research report on Thursday, January 20th.
+Citigroup lowered their target price on shares of 360 DigiTech from $35.15 to $26.78 in a research note on Monday, March 14th.
+One equities research analyst has rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $35.70.

-The company also recently declared a quarterly dividend, which will be paid on Friday, May 13th.
-Investors of record on Wednesday, April 6th will be given a dividend of $0.26 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, May 13th.
+Stockholders of record on Wednesday, April 6th will be paid a $0.26 dividend.
+This represents a $1.04 annualized dividend and a dividend yield of 7.26%.
 The ex-dividend date is Tuesday, April 5th.
-This represents a $1.04 annualized dividend and a yield of 7.26%.
-360 DigiTech’s dividend payout ratio is presently 17.92%.
+360 DigiTech’s dividend payout ratio is currently 17.92%.

 About 360 DigiTech (NASDAQ:QFIN)